Shine Global Presents

 Our Latest Films

-Shine Global’s mission is to give voice to children and families by telling stories of their resilience to raise awareness, promote action, and inspire change.
+Shine Global’s mission is to improve the lives of children by telling powerful stories that raise awareness, promote action, and inspire change.

 Home is Somwhere Else